 Vietnam, like many East Asian Countries, has absorbed much of its cultural trappings from the Chinese Civilization.
 For over 4,000 years, the Chinese civilizations have held a cultural hegemony in Asia.
 Chinese civilization grew to be so large, even in the ancient world, that its culture spread throughout Asia.

-Japan and Korea both use modified versions of the Chinese language script, with Japan directly using the same Kanji, or characters, from the Chinese language, although they are pronounced different.
+Japan and Korea both use modified versions of the Chinese language script, with Japan directly using the same Kanji, or characters, from the Chinese language, although they are pronounced differently.

 Vietnam too, absorbed much Chinese culture over the thousands of years of co-existence.
 The Chinese system of Empire during the Tang Dynasty, widely considered to be the Golden Age of China, saw a number of adjacent peoples become subject to Chinese rule.